CloudBoost/docker/README.md

  - More - ACL's, User Authentication, Server-less apps and more.

-#Deploy CloudBoost to any Cloud.
+#Deploy CloudBoost with Docker.

-**Note :** Docker Compose file (docker-compose.yml) is no longer supported by CloudBoost.
-You can use Docker Cloud file and install  CloudBoost via Docker Cloud (https://cloud.docker.com) instead.

-CloudBoost can be deployed to any cloud with [Docker Cloud](https://cloud.docker.com)
+CloudBoost can be deployed to any cloud with [Docker Compose]

 - AWS
 - Azure